 - Usage-based insurance (UBI)

-But they all work in the same way - a black box is fitted to your car, or it’s done through your insurance company’s app.
+But they all work in the same way - someone fits a black box to your car, or it’s done through your insurance company’s app.
 It uses the data collected to calculate the cost of your car insurance.
 The better you drive, the higher your driving score is, and the less you should pay for your policy.

 You might get a discount just for getting black box car insurance, but your driving score determines what you pay in the end.
 Careful, responsible drivers should pay less.
 A growing number of companies offer black box insurance policies to lower the cost of car cover.